fodyarchived/Validar/README.md

 ## Validation Template Implementations

 You can implement `ValidationTemplate` in any way you want.
-Here are some suggested implementations that will allow you to leverage common validation libraries. (is you seen any bugs/improvements let me know :) )
+Here are some suggested implementations that will allow you to leverage common validation libraries.

 ### [FluentValidation](https://github.com/JeremySkinner/FluentValidation)